Dragonflies - Damselflies - Western Isles Insects

-Dragonflies are insects that throughout all of their life prey on other creatures - as larvae they prey on mosquito and tiny fish - and as adult dragonflies they eat other insects that fly.
-They catch their prey in flight.
+Dragonflies are insects that throughout all of their life prey on other creatures.
+As larvae they prey on mosquito & tiny fish - & as adult dragonflies they eat other insects that fly.
+They catch their prey in flight

 The largest dragonfly ever - a fossil that dates back 300 million years - was seen to have 3ft wingspan - this would have been the largest flying insect in the world

 Lifespan from six months to several years